Donovan55/NBABot/README.md

 **Note:** NBABot currently is only available in a limited form without the simulated betting and user settings, as those require a MySQL database on your computer.
 This will later be explained with a guide.
 If you are confident enough, you can try install MySQL, use the framework database `nba.sql`, then try the database commands, but I cannot guarantee they will work at this stage.
 In other words, betting commands do not work by default as they require installing MySQL.

-# Feature & Command List
+# Feature & Discord Command List
-Below is an extended list of features
+Below are a few of the available features.
+Use /help on Discord to view more.

   - /help
 <img src="https://user-images.githubusercontent.com/98583013/218332097-5a4c1f3e-17ef-46f6-ab30-ee7ac1b02c0a.png" width="500">